Anthony Curcio: Arrest

 Curcio's undoing came a month later when a homeless man reported to police that several weeks before the robbery he had seen a man drive up to the Bank of America parking lot and retrieve a disguise from behind a trash bin.
 The man found it suspicious enough to write down the license plate number of the car which he later provided to police.
 The car was registered to Curcio.
 What the man had seen was one of Curcio's practice runs to ensure proper timing of the heist.

 After Curcio returned from a trip to Las Vegas, Nevada, the FBI began their surveillance of him as a suspect in the robbery.
 Local authorities retrieved his DNA from a drink bottle disposed of by Curcio at a gas station and compared it to the DNA from the face mask and wig discarded a short distance from the scene of the robbery.
-The DNA samples matched and Curcio was arrested in Lake Stevens, Washington, getting out of a luxury SUV with $17,000 in cash.
+Incidentally, the detective had stored the two items together, but because the DNA samples matched and Curcio was arrested in Lake Stevens, Washington, getting out of a luxury SUV with $17,000 in cash.
 With only circumstantial evidence connecting Curcio to the crime, he initially bonded out, but a month later (January 2009), his bond was revoked and he was returned to custody after being suspected of witness tampering.

-Later details revealed that $220,000 was recovered after an associate of Curcio's came forward to make a deal with the FBI and local police.
-Curcio refused to cooperate with authorities and no other charges were ever filed against any of Curcio's unnamed co-conspirators.
+No charges were ever filed against any of Curcio's unnamed co-conspirators.
 All of the money except for what Curcio paid the getaway driver and other accomplices was eventually recovered.